TheBottiger/Neo-OS-oelinux/README.md

 ## Build

 - Note: you will need a somewhat beefy **x86_64 Linux** machine with at least 16GB of RAM and 100GB of free space.
+- Note: DO NOT USE WSL DOES IT NOT SUPPORT YOCTO BUILDS

 1. [Install Docker](https://docs.docker.com/engine/install/), git, and wget.